zold-io/zold/README.md

   * `minutes` is the age of the score, in minutes since the moment it was created.

+`pid` is the Unix process ID of the running software.

+`cpus` is the amount of CPUs detected on the server.

+`threads` is the amount of running threads vs. the total amount of threads in the Ruby process.
+If the second number is over 100 there is definitely something wrong with the software.

+`wallets` is the total number of wallets managed by the server.
+The bigger the number, the better.
+When the server starts, the number is small and it starts growing when other nodes are pushing wallets to your node.

+`remotes` is the total number of remote nodes your node is aware of.
+The bigger the number, the more "connected" your node is to the network.
+You can see the full list of nodes at `/remotes` URL of your node.

+`farm` is the score calculating software.

+  * `threads` is the amount of threads this software module is using.
+    This number is configured via the `--threads` command line option.
+    The bigger the number, the more intensively the software will use your CPUs.
+It is recommended to make this number equal to the number of CPUs available.

+  * `scores` is ... something not important to you.

+  * `best` is ... something not important to you.

+`entrance` is the place where all new wallets arive and get merged and pushed further.
+The health of this point is critical to the entire node.
+Some numbers it includes must be watched carefully.

+  * `semaphores` is the amount of locks the server maintain, one per wallet.
+    The number may be large (>100), if the node has processed a lot of wallets recently.
+If it's larger [than 1024](https://github.com/zold-io/zold/issues/199),
+    it's a good reason to worry.

 To be continued...

+`date` is the current date and time on the server.

+`hours_alive` is the time in hours your server is alive without a reboot.

 ## How to Contribute